maxdan94/cosineSparseMatrix/README.md

 ./cosinemat p net.txt
 - p is the number of threads to use (nearly optimal degree of parallelism)
 - net.txt is the input directed graph "source target" on each line.
 Node's IDs should be integers, preferably from 0 to n-1.
 It will print values in the terminal to plot a histogram with 0.1 bucketsize.

+If the program does not scale, because there are too many nodes with a very high out-degree (or in-degree), then just remove out-links from these out-hubs (and/or in-links from these in-hubs) with the following command.

+./clean max_in-degree max_out-degree neti.txt neto.txt

+- max_in-degree is the maximum allowed in-degree.
+For instance 10,000.
+Use -1 to set it to infinity.
+- max_out-degree is the maximum allowed out-degree.
+For instance 100,000.
+Use -1 to set it to infinity.
+- neti.txt is the input directed graph: "source target" on each line. node's IDs should be integer, preferably from 0 to n-1.
+- neto.txt is the output directed graph: (with links to hubs removed).

 ## Modification: